simasch/vaadin-jooq-template/README.md

 To run the application with a database started by Testcontainers simply start from your IDE `TestVjApplication`.

 ***Important:***
 This class uses the [Spring Boot Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1/) introduced with Spring Boot 3.1.
-Therefor you'll [Docker](https://www.docker.com) or [Testcontainers Cloud](https://testcontainers.com/cloud/) must run on your local computer
+Therefor [Docker](https://www.docker.com) or [Testcontainers Cloud](https://testcontainers.com/cloud/) must run on your local computer

 ## Testing the application